eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 To rely on Wallet Units for the purpose of providing a service, Relying Parties inform the Member State where they are established about their intention for doing so, and register the attributes that they intend to request.
 See [Section 6.4.2](#642) for more information on Relying Party registration.

-Relying Parties maintain an interface with Wallet Units to request PIDs and attestations, using mutual authentication.
+Relying Parties maintain an interface with Wallet Units to request PIDs and attestations, using Relying Party authentication, as described in [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance).
+If a Wallet Unit presents attributes from a PID or attestation to a Relying Party, the Relying Party can verify the authenticity of these attributes.

 ### 3.12 Conformity Assessment Bodies (CAB)